YingLiu4203/angular-book/README.md

 # angular-book

-A book about angular development
+A book about angular development.